syakimov/shoutr/README.md

    2.1.
 Create a `SessionsController` which inherits from `Clearance::SessionsController` 2.2.
 Modify the routes to point to our controllers except for `passwords resource`
 3. Override the `#authenticate` method and call the super The end result we want to accomplish is when the user passes username to fetch the email from the database and call the `#authenticate` super method.

    3.1.
 Override `#authenticate` and call super with `session_params` which will
         look like that `{ emai: ..., password:... }`.
    3.2. `#session_params` will merge the password field with the email fetched from the db.
    3.3.
 The `#user` method will fetch the User from the database.
    3.4.
 Add the null pattern object (Guest) to handle missing users.
    3.5.
 Hide implementational details under `#email_or_username`.
 4. Think about how we can make this better.
 There are too many methods in the `SessionsController` and think about some tests.

+### Route users to dashboard conditionally when signed in

+One approach is to add a `before_action` in `HomeController` and `redirect_to doashboard_path`.
+This however mixes the routing logic in the controller.

+1. Use Clearance gem to define routes depending on if user has signed in Route to `dashboards#show` in a block `constraints Clearance::Constraints::SignedIn.new`
+2. Create controller > view

+#### Useful commands
 `rails g` lists all generators